By Dan Burden, content specialist, AgMRC, Iowa State University, firstname.lastname@example.org

 Largemouth bass are cultured at private, state and federal facilities for recreational fishing and stocking programs.
 Under culture conditions, largemouth bass may be spawned and reared artificially or allowed to reproduce in culture ponds with the resulting young moved to other ponds for grow-out.
 Optimal temperature for growth of largemouth bass is between 75°F and 86°F. Although largemouth bass may survive short exposures to pH as low as 4.0, optimal growth pH is between 6.5 and 8.5.
 As with pH, largemouth bass can survive brief exposure to low dissolved oxygen levels; however, optimal growth occurs at dissolved oxygen levels above 5.0 ppm.

-Largemouth bass are voracious predators, and this limits their applications for aquaculture food fish production in intensive culture systems.
+Largemouth bass are voracious predators, and this limits their applications for aquaculture-produced food fish from intensive-culture systems.
 However, fingerling production can be profitable if markets are available.
 Most fingerlings from commercial hatcheries are sold directly to state or federal fishery managers for public stocking programs or to private fishery managers or individuals for the stocking of private lakes or ponds.
 Competition from public (state and federal) hatcheries limits these markets in some areas.
-Since 1- to 2-inch bass fingerlings are subject to severe cannibalism, they must be harvested and sold as soon as they reach marketable size.
-Advance wholesale arrangements to move excess inventory should be considered as a cost recovery strategy.
+Since 1- to 2-inch bass fingerlings are subject to severe cannibalism, they must be harvested and sold for pond grow-out stocking at proper densities as soona s they reach this marketable size.

 Based on a 1-surface-acre pond system containing 30 thousand 1.5-inch to 2-inch fingerlings, a projected income and expense model developed by the USDA-ARS Southern Regional Aquaculture Center demonstrated total costs of $2,502, income of $4,500 and an expected return to management of $1,998.
 The authors note that this is a wholesale projection; selling retail would double this figure.
 (Culture of Largemouth Bass Fingerlings 1997)